 As a network engineer, administrator, or Site Reliability Engineer (SRE) you probably have run across CIDR notation for defining IPv4 address spaces for both networks and subnets.
 CIDR notation is used a lot in the IT infrastructure configuration world.
-The following is a description of what CIDR notation is, in case you’re not that familiar, as well as a helpful CIDR range calculator and reference table.
-I hope these resources prove useful for you when defining CIDR ranges for your networks and subnets.
+The following is a description of what CIDR notation is, in case you’re not that familiar, as well as a helpful CIDR range calculator and reference table, including some Microsoft Azure and Cloud IP Range help/information.
+I hope these resources prove useful for you when defining CIDR ranges for your networks and subnets!

 What is CIDR IPv4 Address Range Notation?